 Critical reasoning is supposed to be about premises, assumptions and conclusions, but even Socrates might have a hard time with the GMAT.

-The critical reasoning questions consists of logical puzzles that hearken back to the classic three-part argument structure of ancient Greece.
+The critical reasoning questions consist of logical puzzles that hearken back to the classic three-part argument of ancient Greece.

 This is a common strategy among top test takers, and I agree with it.
 In fact, I advocate it.
 Critical reasoning represents fully half of the LSAT exam.
 (Remember, there is no math on the LSAT, just verbal.)
 Two of the four sections are critical reasoning, and the questions are virtually identical to those on the GMAT.
 (I know because I've taught both exams.)